rkp8/ParkingApp/README.md

 Aakash:

  -Design the GUI Components of the App.

-  -Build a user Database which has user details such as Name, Address, car model,make,year and phone number.
+ -Build a user Database which has user details such as Name, Address, car model, make, year and phone number.

-  -Implement various options in the app such as scanning a QR code, Reserve and exit a Spot functionality by updating DB, and showing various spots to choose from.
+ -Allow users to schedule reservation in advance.

+ -Send text message notifications to users, if they are needing to extend reservation time.

 <br>
 Cree:

  -Implement GUI functionality for a better experience.

-  -Build front end UI for different use cases such as scanning QR code, reserving a spot and exiting a spot.

  -Allow users to edit information about themselves (Name, address, car model etc.)

-  -Send text message notifications to users
+ -Allow users to schedule reservation in advance.

+ -Implement send SMS notifications feature.

 <br>

 Riken:

  -Design and build check in/check out system

+ -Create a QR code for the check in/check out system

-  -Create a Real-time map of the parking lot, which updates based on changes in the Firebase db
+ -Create an interactive Real-time map of the parking lot, which updates based on changes in the Firebase db (see next page for more detail)

-     -Every space with 1 in Availability should be highlighted in blue to mark as open

-     -Every space with 0 in Availability should be highlighted in red mark as occupied

-     -Every space with 1 in Issue should be yellow to mark as pending issue

-     -Should allow admins to see all pending issues and resolve them:

-     -Implement Reserve, Cancel and Report issue features.
   <br>

   Proposed Design of Real-time Map: